By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Marie Haynes noticed that some of her clients who had been working on quality improvements (including technical issues) saw some small gains with this update.

-Haynes further indicated that some of her clients who were trying to recover from the Medic Update (1st August 2018) or the September 27 2018 update saw no recoveries with this update.
-She did not that these clients probably required massive changes to their website \ strategy, so I am not sure you can read much into that.
+Haynes further indicated that some of her clients who were trying to recover from the Medic Update (August 1, 2018) or September 27, 2018, update saw no recoveries with this update.
+She did note that these clients probably required massive changes to their website \ strategy, so I am not sure you can read much into that.

 Actions to take if you have lost traffic